solegalli/trainindatablog/_posts/2023-01-25-one-hot-encoding-categorical-variables.md

 from category_encoders.one_hot import OneHotEncoder
 ```

-Let's set up the encoder to return k-1 binary variables adding the categories as column names:
+Let's set up the encoder.
+We set `use_cat_names` to `True` to return the variable names
+plus the category as the dummy variable names.
+Category encoder's `OneHotEncoder` does
+not seem to have the option to encode into k-1 dummies.

 ```
 ohe_enc = OneHotEncoder(use_cat_names=True)